techidock/open-source/channel_area/README.md

 set a number of points (minimum three) and click to place each vertex; the coordinates are listed below the canvas.
 You can clear the shape using the *Clear Polygon* button.
 The area updates automatically as you change the shape.
+Each point is shown as a blue marker.
+Double‑click a marker to drag it to a new location; it turns black while being edited.